Guidelines For Spousal Maintenance

 How the Amount of Spousal Maintenance is Determined

-The amount of a maintenance payment is determined by what the judge considers to be a reasonable deduction from the monthly income of the paying spouse and a reasonable monthly payment to the receiving spouse.
+The amount of a maintenance payment is determined by what the judge considers to be a reasonable reduction from the monthly income of the paying spouse and a reasonable monthly payment to the receiving spouse.
 Not every divorce case involves maintenance.
-You will want to talk to a lawyer about whether you have good legal reasons to request spousal maintenance before you file a petition for divorce.
+You should speak to a lawyer about whether you have good legal reasons to request spousal maintenance before you file a petition for divorce.

-If you have additional questions about spousal maintenance feel free to give us a call.
+If you have additional questions about spousal maintenance feel to give us a call.